Still34/landing/_posts/writeup/2020-07-14-rgbctf-part2.md

 34. Set the execution direction to down then left
 35. Go to point 12
 36. Set the execution direction to left
-37. Pop the top valu (counter) e from the current stack
+37. Pop the top value (counter) e from the current stack
 38. Set the stack 2 above as the current (from 0 to 2 - sorted)
 39. Pop the top value (duplicate of the just sorted value)
 40. Set the stack below as the active one (from 2 to 1)